 Martha Brooke is a Certified Customer Experience Professional (CCXP) and holds a Blackbelt in Six Sigma.
 In 2004, Martha founded Interaction Metrics to help clients get more value out of the Customer Experience (CX) they provide.

-To dramatically improve the Customer Experience (CX), Martha founded Interaction Metrics in 2004.
-Martha and her team of analysts use a variety of Customer Feedback methods to monitor gaps and missed opportunities between companies and their customers.
+Martha and her team of analysts use a variety of Customer Listening methods to monitor gaps and missed opportunities between companies and their customers.
 Interaction Metrics’ clients know how their customer experience stack-ups and the specifics of how to improve.

 Shep Hyken, Customer Service/Experience Expert and New York Times Bestselling Author